choop-lang/Choop/Syntax.md

 The `else` block is also optional, but it must go at the end if you do use it.

-The simplest type of if statement is just:
+Therefore, an if statement can simply be just this:
 ```C#
 var foo = 2;
 var bar;